tdoan123/data-learning-journey/SQL/DataLemur/sending_vs_openning_snaps.md

 | 26-30       | 33.53     | 0         |
 | 21-25       | 0         | 45.69     |
 | 21-25       | 54.31     | 0         |

+!!! this is happening because I didnot use max() function before the case when to instruct sql to select only 1 value. currently sql is understanding that there are two values of age_buckets `31-35`, which are `0` and `37.84`. using `max()` tell sql to only select the highest value for dim `31-35` for column `send_perc`. same as `open_perc`

+!!! there are more than one ocassion where activity_type is either `open` or `send` => I need to get the total value by using group by get the total_time_spent of each activity_type
 ```

 ```